Last Modified: October 1, 2015

 Idaho Power Company is supporting the development of a metapopulation PVA model for Snake River Fall Chinook Salmon.
 Using this model, we are quantifying the long-term extinction risk for this threatened species with the existing spatial structure.
 In addition, we have using the model to examine circumstances under which the ESU would benefit from adding a new population.
 Recent years of high spawner returns have allowed us to better define the spawner-recruitment relationship for this ESU, which has been incorporated into the metapopulation PVA.
 We have modeled the influence of juvenile life history diversity (individuals following a "reservoir-type" life history by overwintering in reservoirs).
 Alex Perkins developed a temperature-driven model of juvenile growth and development to identify decision thresholds and predict what proportion of juveniles will exit as sub-yearlings and what proportion will residualize.
 Jim Chandler and Phil Groves (IPC) have provided information needed to model Snake River fall Chinook and many years of experience with this population.Back to top

 Our research team includes Latha Baskaran, Dr. Gangsheng Wang, and Jasmine Kreig.
-Our sustainability research for the DOE Biomass Energy Technology Office is large-scale regional questions sketched out below.
+Our sustainability research for the DOE Biomass Energy Technology Office addresses large-scale regional questions sketched out below.

 For the Billion Ton 2016 Sustainability Chapter, we are evaluating the complementarities and trade-offs among sustainability indicators.
 We have developed an Monte Carlo approach to simulating many alternative spatial designs for bioenergy landscapes.
-A visualization tool is being developed by Dr. Mike Hilliard to allow stakeholders to set water quality targets and evaluate the set of acceptable solutions.
+A visualization tool is being developed by Dr. Mike Hilliard to allow stakeholders to set water quality targets and evaluate the set of solutions meeting user-specified sustainability criteria:

 To understand bioenergy influences on aquatic biodiversity, we developed empirical models to describe geographic variation in fish biodiversity in relation to water quantity and quality, landuse, and other factors.